trifectatechfoundation/trifectatech-website/content/initiatives/workplans/data-compression.md

 - **a rust crate** that implements decompression and multi-threaded compression, and can be integrated with the rust [`zstd`](https://crates.io/crates/zstd) crate.
 - **a dynamic library:** the `libzstd-rs` dynamic library defines an interface identical to `libzstd`, and is a drop-in replacement for that library.

 We're currently seeking funding to start the project.
-Please get in touch with us via [donate@trifectatech.org](mailto:donate@trifectatech.org), if you are interested in financially supporting the development of memory-safe zstd.
+Please [get in touch with us](/support), if you are interested in financially supporting the development of memory-safe zstd.

 **Project status "zstd"**